 Advanced Hybrid RBAC

-midPoint is using a (very) extended version of Role-Based Access Control (RBAC) mechanism.
+Role-based access control (RBAC) principles are present in almost all identity management systems.
+Therefore, it is no surprise that RBAC is one of the basic midPoint mechanisms to organize privileges in midPoint.
+MidPoint supports all the usual RBAC features such as role hierarchies, an automatic assignment of roles, entitlement definition etc. However, midPoint goes beyond traditional RBAC. midPoint is using a (very) extended version of Role-Based Access Control (RBAC) mechanism.
 RBAC is originally defined as mostly static structure of users and roles.
 The original RBAC defines that user assigned to the role gets all the rights implied by the role.
-If two users have the same role, they have the same rights.
-However, this leads to the problem of Role Explosion.
-We hope to solve that problem by enhancing RBAC model with logic.
-We add ability to specify expressions in role definitions that determine how and when the role is used.
-Therefore the role can adapt to the attributes of user that has the role or even the role assignment itself can be parametrized.
+If two users have the same role, they have the same privileges.
+However, this leads to the problem of role rxplosion and numerous role maintenance problems.
+We mitigate such problems by enhancing RBAC model with logic.
+We extended basic RBAC model with ability to specify expressions in role definitions that determine how and when the role is used.
+Therefore, the role can adapt to the attributes of user that has the role or even the role assignment itself can be parametrized.
 This allows to construct RBAC structures that are using fewer roles and that are much more manageable.

 Roles define similar set of access rights.
 Roles are assigned to users; a user having a role gets the rights defined by the role.
 We do not place any constraints on the number of roles assigned to the user or the number of access rights (accounts) defined by the role.
 All the associations can be thought of as many-to-many.
 Basic role structure is illustrated in a following diagram.